IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--51/README.md

 Multiple people working on the same file might still cause a bit of headache, but that's where branches come in.
 Branches are simply a branch on the timeline of the repository.
 The timeline itself is just a series of commits.
 Each branch is just a pointer to the latest commit that was pushed to said branch.

+While git is simply a source control service, GitHub extends the functionality with things like issues, pull requests and an intuitive web interface for repositories.
+Issues are a good way to assign jobs to different group members.

 In our case, we started out with a master branch with an example react project, and then started creating branches for each issue.
 It soon became apparent that making one branch per issue was a bit excessive because our issues were fairly small and could be completed in a couple of commits each.
 After a while, one of the branches (`feat/ajax` specifically) turned into a de facto development branch rather than being for its speficic issue.
 To solve this, we merged the branch into master and started a new development branch for further commits, mostly because it is seen as bad practice to push commits straight to master.

+## Testing

+Using React makes it easier to create webapps that are compatible with more than one browser.
+React handles things like prefixing CSS rules and handling differences in DOM methods between browsers.
+Other than that, testing this simple web app is relatively straightforward, and the following steps should be taken:

+- Resize the browser (on a desktop) or flip the display orientation (on a phone or tablet) and observe if the layout changes accordingly.
+- Make a selection from the radio buttons and press the generate media button, and observe if any results pop up
+- Click through the tabs to see if different sets of media are displayed
+- Click back to a previous tab to see if the same media will be displayed

+We tested this website on a desktop PC, a tablet PC with a high-DPI display, and on a phone.
+The tested web browsers were Chrome (both desktop and mobile), Firefox and Edge.
 <!-- todo: too much general git stuff? talk more about how we used git specifically -->